jrochkind/attr_json/README.md

-* This is pretty well-designed code that _mostly_ only uses fairly stable and public Rails API, but there is still some risk of tying your boat to it, it's not Rails itself.
+* This is pretty well-designed code that _mostly_ only uses fairly stable and public Rails API, but there is still some risk of tying your boat to it, it's not Rails itself, and there is some risk it won't keep up with Rails in the future.

 ## Note on Optimistic Locking